uhm-descartes/ee645/morea/linear-models/assessment-lin-reg.md

 Hu et. al., A quantitative analysis of heterogeneities and hallmarks in acute myelogenous leukaemia.
 Nature Biomedical Engineering, vol 3, Nov 2019, pages 889-901.

 for the data.

+* In social sciences and economics, the way data is collected sometimes renders different examples to be dependent.
+In such cases, _mixed effects_ models are often used in place of vanilla linear regression we studied in class.
+Find a dataset or application where mixed effects models are more appropriate than vanilla linear regression.